 Currently, LaSalle has eight TIF Districts in place: TIF I , TIF II, TIF III, TIF IV, TIF V (Downtown TIF), TIF VI (Water Park), TIF VII (Industrial Park), and TIF VIII (Community Partnership TIF).

-A detailed Fiscal Year 2012-2013 Annual Report, as well as a 4-page Summary, for each TIF District is available for download to the right.
+A detailed Fiscal Year 2013-2014 Annual Report for each TIF District is located to the right.

 Description of Eligible Project Costs for a Tax Increment Financing District in Illinois

 Categories of permissible redevelopment costs included in the Illinois TIF Act:

 - Cost of studies, surveys, development of plans and specifications, implementation and administration of the redevelopment plan.
 For example, professional service costs: architectural, engineering, legal, financial, planning; and administrative costs related to implementation of the redevelopment plan.
 (Private & Public)

 - Cost of marketing sites.
 (Private & Public)

 - Property assembly costs.
 For example, acquisition of land and other property, real or personal, or rights or interests therein; demolition of buildings; and site preparation.
 (Public & Private).

 - Costs of rehabilitation, reconstruction or repair or remodeling of existing public or private buildings.
 (Private & Public)

 - Costs of construction of public works or improvements.
 For example, streets, sidewalks, water, sanitary and storm sewer, etc.; and new public buildings (with some limitations).
 (Private & Public)

 - Costs of eliminating or removing contaminants and other impediments such as site improvements that serve as an engineered barrier addressing ground level or below ground environment contamination, including parking lots and other concrete or asphalt barriers; and the clearing/grading of land. ( Private & Public)